 After the first Savasana, you'll move into standing poses.
-Some of standing poses included are Forward Bends, Triangle pose, Tree pose, Warrior I and II poses, Eagle pose, Dancer's pose, Powerful pose, Prayer Twist, Runner's Lunge and Downward Facing Dog pose.
-All of the standing poses build strength and balance, and are held anywhere from 10 seconds to one minute.
+Some of standing poses included are Forward Fold, Triangle pose, Warrior I and II poses, Eagle pose, Dancer's pose, Powerful pose, Prayer Twist, Runner's Lunge and Downward Facing Dog.
+All of the standing poses build strength and balance, and are held anywhere from 10 to 60 seconds.
+Try Tree pose.

 The seated poses in Moksha yoga include back bends, twists and leg and hip stretches.
 This floor series aims to strengthening your upper body, spine and abdominal muscles, as well as relieve tension and improve posture.